 Cotton Mather is a controversial figure in history.
 To some, he is a villain, blamed for encouraging the trials and supporting the proceedings.
 To others, he is one of the most misunderstood figures in pre-Revolutionary American history.
 Perhaps neither of these designations is accurate, and instead he falls into a middle ground.
 Though at first glance the over three hundred-year-old pages from The Athenian Mercury may appear as mere fragments of this period, the advertisement listed on these pages gives us a glimpse at the turbulent world of Massachusetts Bay Colony.
 By considering this story, and the mythological figure that has developed over the past three hundred years, we are reminded that history is complex, multilayered, and can often be found hiding in unexpected places.

 Signature of Governor William Phips

-Added to our museum collection in 2014, this is the signature of William Phips, Governor of Massachusetts Bay Colony during the 1692 Salem witch trials.
-Though the exact date of the signature is unclear, this document definitely pre-dates his appointment as governor.
+Added to our museum collection in 2014, this is the signature of William Phips, the Governor of Massachusetts Bay Colony during the 1692 Salem witch trials.

 Born in the remote village of Woolwich, Maine to a family of fur and weapons traders, William Phips was one of fourteen siblings.
 As a young adult, Phips moved south to Boston to make his fortune.
 Though he eventually gained the status of sea captain, it was only after he married a rich widow and became a shipwright that he began to establish himself in society.
 Phips seems to have been looked down on by many because of his rustic origins, particularly as he was unable to read until the age of twenty-one.